apache/cordova-plugin-wkwebview-engine/README.md

 Installation
 -----------

-This plugin needs to use the master branch of `cordova-ios` which is the next release of cordova-ios (4.0.0).
+This plugin needs to use at least cordova-ios 4.0.0.

-To test this:
+To test this while it is still in development:

     cordova create wkwvtest my.project.id wkwvtest
     cd wkwvtest
     cordova platform add https://github.com/apache/cordova-ios.git#master
     cordova plugin add https://github.com/apache/cordova-plugin-wkwebview-engine.git#master

+Once cordova-ios 4.0.0 and the plugin is released on npm, you can just do:

+    cordova create wkwvtest my.project.id wkwvtest
+    cd wkwvtest
+    cordova platform add ios@4
+    cordova plugin add cordova-plugin-wkwebview-engine

 You also must have Xcode 7 (iOS 9 SDK) installed.
 Check which Xcode command-line tools is in use by running: